(Last updated on August 5, 2024.)

 Export PDF or Shift+Ctrl+P (Mac:Shift++P) exports the current score to a PDF file.

 See also Multi-Page Output Control.
-To print score, please use a PDF viewer software.
+To print the score, please use a PDF viewer software.

 Export SVG exports SVG files.